bugsnag/bugsnag-symfony/CONTRIBUTING.md

 =========

 1. Commit all outstanding changes
-2. Bump the version in `BugsnagBundle.php`
+2. Bump the version in `DependencyInjection/BugsnagExtension.php`
 3. Update the CHANGELOG.md, and README if appropriate.
 4. Commit, tag push
     ```